NOAA-GSL/-geoflow-data-converter/README.md

 - There are a total of 3 grid variable files - one each for x,y,z coordinate variable.
 - Each field variable lives in a separate file.
 - If a field variable has multiple timesteps, each timestep worth of data must live in a separate file.
-- Each GeoFLOW data file starts with a header that contains the information described in the `GHeaderInfo` struct (not including the derived auxiliary data), followed by the data values for that variable.
+- Each GeoFLOW file starts with a header that contains the information described in the `GHeaderInfo` struct (not including the derived auxiliary data), followed by the data values for that variable.
 The location of each data value in a field variable file corresponds to the x,y,z data values at the same location in the grid files.
 - Each field variable file is of the format `name.xxxxxx.out` where `name` is the name of the variable and `xxxxxx` is a number identifying the timestep of the variable.
 The timesteps must start with `000000` and must increase in increments of 1.
 The following shows an example list of GeoFLOW dataset files.
 This dataset has 3 grid files and 2 field variables.
 Each field variable has 2 timesteps.
 ```
 xgrid.000000.out